lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > configuration <S;e>, all locations occurring in e are also in the
 > domain of S. It would actually be useful to know which of the lemmas
 > need this extra property, and for which ones it doesn't matter.

+That's right; if a location hasn't been allocated yet, then we can't refer to it in the program.
+In fact, the only way to get a location name is by calling `new` and saving the result in a variable.
+I thought we already noted this explicitly, but it seems that we don't, and we should!
+[TODO]

+[TODO: everything after this.]

 > - p.25, l-4.
 "Figure 2(c)" should presumably be "Figure 2(a)" (the
 > lattice of vertical numbers, not of number pairs).